-BIS also provides a variety of training sessions to U.S. exporters throughout the year.
-These sessions range from one to two-day seminars that focus on the basics of exporting to coverage of more advanced, industry specific topics.
-Interested parties can check a list of upcoming seminars and webinars or reference BIS provided online training.
+BIS provides a variety of training sessions to U.S. exporters throughout the year.
+These sessions range from one- to two-day seminars and focus on the basics of exporting, as well as more advanced topics.
+Check our list of upcoming seminars and webinars.
+BIS also provides online training.

-BIS and the EAR regulate transactions involving the export of “dual-use” U.S. goods, services, and technologies.
-For advice and regulatory requirements, exporters should consult the other U.S. Government agencies which regulate more specialized items.
-For example, the U.S. Department of State’s Directorate of Defense Trade Controls has authority over defense articles and services, or munitions.
+The EAR does not regulate transactions involving all U.S. goods, services, and technologies.
+As noted above, other U.S. Government agencies regulate more specialized exports.
 A list of other agencies involved in export control can be found on the BIS website or in Supplement No. 3 to Part 730 of the EAR.

-The Consolidated Screening List (CSL) is a list of parties for which the United States Government maintains restrictions on certain exports, reexports or transfers of items.
-The CSL consolidates eleven export screening lists of the Departments of Commerce, State and the Treasury into a single data feed as an aid to industry in conducting electronic screens of parties to regulated transactions.
-Exporters are encouraged to classify their items prior to export, as well as consult the CSL to determine if any parties to the transaction may be subject to specific license requirements.
+The Consolidated Screening List (CSL) is a list of parties for which the United States Government maintains restrictions on certain exports, re-exports, or transfers of items.
+The Consolidated Screening List API is a data service that consolidates 11 export screening lists of the Departments of Commerce, State, and the Treasury into a single data feed as an aid to industry in conducting electronic screens of potential parties to regulated transactions.

 Mexico is not subject to any special U.S. export control regulations, and it is designated as a Category I country (the least restrictive) for receipt of U.S. high-technology products.

 Other Export Control Regimes